 Why Is It Called “Black” Friday?

-Neil Irwin of the Washington Post wrote about this in an article last November, and as Black Friday 2013 approaches it’s worth mentioning again—especially in light of news that Wal-Mart will kick off its deals at 6:00 PM on Thanksgiving this year.
+Neil Irwin of the Washington Post wrote about Black Friday in an article last November, and as Black Friday 2013 approaches it’s worth mentioning again—especially in light of news that Wal-Mart will kick off its deals at 6:00 PM on Thanksgiving this year.
 Irwin’s results came from a research study conducted by macro-economic research firm Capital Economics, who looked at retail sales during Thanksgiving week and the overall change in sales for the holiday season (that’s from November-January).
 Their results showed that strong Black Friday sales figures had almost no direct relationship with overall holiday revenue, and in fact predicted slightly weaker season sales.
 Black Friday being a spike in profits for retailers and a shot in the arm to the economy is a slight exaggeration when compared to the entire holiday shopping season.

 So what about those Black Friday deals?
 Why would stores put on such insane markdowns if it wasn’t going to end up generating a major profit?
 The fact is that retailers are in fierce competition for your money.
 If one store decides to open early, the others will quickly follow suit.
 The amazing deals — like $88 flat-screen TVs, for instance — are usually one-off models, sometimes stripped of certain features or add-ons.
 It may seem like a great bargain at the time, but when it comes to big purchases like electronics or furniture, you have to gauge the worth over the long term.
 It’s usually wiser to spend a lot upfront to get something that will last.